 This quick video "introduces" me.
 For my body of work, see my "As Seen On" page.

-I am Anne, a 44 year-old single mother to 7 children.
-My kids range in age from 6 years to 23 years and keep me busy pretty much full-time.
-When I'm not taking care of them, I cook and write.
+I am Anne, a 47 year-old mother to 7 children.
+My kids range in age from 9 years to 26 years and keep me busy pretty much full-time.
+When I'm not taking care of them, I take care of IDD consumers at a local group home and when I have time, I cook and write.